Pulse Agency

 Through grammar, Google can determine if words have different forms, and word dependency creates relationships between the words based on the grammar rules.

-How to Optimize Content After Bert
+How to Optimise After Bert

 Also, find below an infographic explaining and summarising all of BERT’s main characteristics.